-(5) Renovation of parks, indoor recreation facilities and outdoor recreation facilities to improve accessibility to special populations.
+(5) Renovation of [existing park and recreation] parks, indoor recreation facilities and outdoor recreation facilities to improve accessibility to special populations.

-(6) Development of public park and recreation facilities on lands which have previously been acquired for these purposes or on lands acquired through this act.
+(6) [Completion of the development] Development of public park and recreation facilities on lands which have previously been acquired for these purposes or on lands acquired through this act.

 (7) Preparation of comprehensive recreation plans, park master plans, feasibility studies, natural areas inventories, other park and recreation-related studies and implementation of special technical assistance initiatives as identified or deemed appropriate by the Department of Community Affairs.
-(3 amended June 30, 1990, P.L.272, No.66)
+Section 4.
+Appropriation and allocation of moneys.